patrikfejda/korona/README.md

 ---
-If you find a bug or have any improvement suggestions feel free to submit an [Issue](https://github.com/patrikfejda/korona/issues) or a [pull request](https://github.com/patrikfejda/korona/pulls).
+If you find a bug or have any suggestions feel free to submit an [Issue](https://github.com/patrikfejda/korona/issues) or a [pull request](https://github.com/patrikfejda/korona/pulls).